andrepl/pyninepatch/README.md

 ## KNOWN ISSUES

-Doesn't support 9-patch images with non contiguous markings. (ie. only 1 stretchable and one content region allowed)
+images with multiple stretchable areas may end up rendering one or two pixels short due to rounding errors.

 ## EXAMPLES